Download our FREE smartphone app today!

 Academy admissions contact details

 Telephone: 020 8299 5300

 Year 7 admissions

-All parents who name Harris Boys' Academy East Dulwich on the Common Application Form will be invited to sit our admissions test.
+Where parents/carers name Harris Boys' Academy East Dulwich on the Common Application Form, their child/ward will be invited to sit our admissions test.
 We will write to all parents/carers with the exact time approximately one week before the testing day.
 If you have named more than one Harris Academy on the Common Application Form you will only need to sit the test ONCE and will be notified as to which Academy will be contacting you with details of your son's/ward's appointment.
-The date for Admissions Testing is Friday 9 December 2016.
+The date for Admissions Testing is Friday 13 December 2019.